Azure/azure-sdk-for-go/documentation/developer_setup.md

 ## Write Tests

 Testing is built into the Go toolchain as well with the `testing` library.
 The testing infrastructure located in the `sdk/internal/recording` directory takes care of generating recordings, establishing the mode a test is being run in (options are "recording", "playback", "live-no-playback"), and reading environment variables.
-The HTTP traffic is intercepted by a custom [test-proxy](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy) in both the "recording" and "playback" case to either persist or read HTTP interactions from a file.
+The HTTP traffic is intercepted by a custom [test-proxy][test_proxy_docs] in both the "recording" and "playback" case to either persist or read HTTP interactions from a file.
 There is one small step that needs to be added to you client creation to route traffic to this test proxy.
 All three of these modes are specified in the `AZURE_RECORD_MODE` environment variable:

 | Mode | Powershell Command |
 | ---- | ------------------ |